 This class will also feature a half-semester project focused on designing and implementing solutions for an energy-constrained IoT system.
 You will need to explore potential solutions, research their feasibility, produce a theoretical design, and implement your solution on the provided hardware.

-You will be allowed to work in teams of two for the projects.
+You will be allowed to work in teams of two or three for the projects.

 The project will involve a milestone review, a final written report, and a presentation/demonstration to the class.